Code-Institute-Submissions/ms4-siopa-fia/README.md

 #### Checkout Success Page:

 Once the purchase is completed, a success message appears with confirmation that the payment went through successfully, details of the order number, and a confirmation email will be sent to the user.
-All details of the order are displayed and the a button redirecting to the new-arrivals category page is below:
+All details of the order are displayed and a button redirecting to the new-arrivals category page is below:

 ![image](https://res.cloudinary.com/elerel/image/upload/v1628161345/checkoutsuccess_unqgxr.png)